shahsarefin/Intro-To-Rails-Project-Shah/README.md

+# AdoptADog Project

+## Introduction

+AdoptADog is a web application aimed at facilitating the adoption process for dogs.
+It provides a platform where users can explore different dog breeds, learn about their characteristics, and find dogs available for adoption.
+The application also assists in connecting potential adopters with the right pets and provides information about the adoption process.

+## Features

+- **Browse Dog Breeds:** Users can browse a list of dog breeds to learn about their characteristics, temperament, and suitability as pets.
+- **Detailed Breed Information:** Detailed information is provided for each breed, including their history, physical traits, and temperament.

+- **Search Functionality:** Users can search for specific dog breeds by name using the search feature.

+- **Adoption Information:** The application offers information about the adoption process, including adoption requirements, procedures, and available dogs for adoption.

+## Technologies Used

+The AdoptADog web application is built using the following technologies:

+- **Ruby on Rails:** The framework used for developing the backend logic and handling web requests.
+- **Bootstrap:** The frontend framework used for designing responsive and visually appealing user interfaces.

 # Dataset Overview - AdoptADog

 The dataset comprises three primary entities: Breeds, Owners, and Adoptions.
 These entities are interconnected through associations that represent the real relationships between pet breeds, their owners, and the adoptions that link them.